RTEMS/rtems-docs/user/bsps/bsps-microblaze.rst

 device.
 It is initialized to a page size of 256 bytes and a sector size of 64 KiB.
 If device tree support is enabled in the build configuration, the QSPI NOR JFFS2 driver will use the node that is compatible with `xlnx,xps-spi-2.00.a` from the device tree to configure the QSPI NOR JFFS2 driver.
+The following device tree node properties are used to configure the QSPI NOR JFFS2 driver:
+``reg`` and ``interrupts``.

 Running Executables